lohic/ITS/wp-content/plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.7.6 =

+* Added citation for StormTwitter feed source.
+* Reverted use of 'extract()' due to very obscure bug.
+* New feature for WP Tweets PRO: custom templates for re-posts
+* Update Dutch translation.

+= 2.7.5 =

+* Setting a post to 'pending' or any custom status caused a Tweet to be published in 2.7.4

+= 2.7.4 =

+* Update API endpoint for Bit.ly
+* Added filter to modify "Tweet this" value during editing, based on $_POST data. ('wpt_tweet_this_edit')
+* Altered order of limits for determining whether to Tweet.
+* Deprecated upgrade routine for versions below 2.2.9.
+(Upgrade will still work.)
+* Added questions to support request form.
+* Added option to delete Tweet history for a post.
+* Made Twitter Feed available via shortcode [get_tweets id='twitter_username']
+* Debugging improvements.
+* Moved to save_post actions
+* Removed option to disable XMLRPC-based Tweeting.
+* Deprecated support for WP versions older than 3.3.3.
+* Renamed StormTwitter class for better namespacing and because it's substantively changed as I'm using it.
+* Modified Twitter feed caching to save as local file or as transient if file system not available.
+* Removed PHP < 5 warning, since I no longer support versions of WordPress that allow PHP 4.
+* #author# Template tag only worked if WP Tweets PRO installed.
+* Updated Portuguese Brazilian & added Swedish translations.
+(Partial)

+= 2.7.3 =

+* Don't display promotional notice if donation option checked.
+* WP Tweets PRO: fix for broken prepend text.
+* WP Tweets PRO: Improved truncating if image uploads enabled.
+* Updated translation: Italian

+= 2.7.2 =

+* Bug fix: Twitter Feed CSS enqueued on all pages, instead of just when activated.
+* Bug fix: test parameters in tmhOAuth caused plug-in conflict.
+* Bug fix: Major issue with WP Tweets PRO if no individual accounts were authorized with Twitter.

+= 2.7.1 =

+* Cleared un-noticed PHP warnings.
+* Updated .pot language files.

+= 2.7.0 =

+* Bug fix to character counter to adapt to updated t.co lengths.
+* Bug fix to test URL to return unencoded URL.
+* Bug fix: could not save setting to use dynamic campaign ID with Google Analytics
+* Bug fix: Could not re-order template tag truncation order.
+* Bug fix: Corrected encoding of category names and descriptions.
+* Bug fix: Better handling of wp_get_shortlink for custom post types.
+(Custom post types don't support wp_get_shortlink)
+* Adds a Twitter Feed widget.
+Original code source from StormTwitter feed by [Liam Gladdy](http://www.stormconsultancy.co.uk/blog/development/tools-plugins/oauth-twitter-feed-for-developers-library-and-wordpress-plugin/)
+* Deprecated support for WP 3.1.4.

+= 2.6.9 =

+* Error with post_with_media check.
+All apologies.

+= 2.6.8 =

+* Filter post_with_media to only handle posts with attached media.
+(WP Tweets PRO)
+* Expose past and failed Tweets on edited posts when Tweeting edits disabled.

+= 2.6.7 =

+* Fix tmhOAuth already exists issue.
+* Bug fix: do not Tweet edits unless explicitly directed to, rather than depending on meta data.
+* Bug fix: Scheduled posts/image uploads (for WP Tweets PRO)
+* Improved error messaging.
+* Misc. minor bug fixes

 = 2.6.6 =